 PROS: Standard green, heavy cotton training leashes have been used for years.
 Cotton is flexible, easy on the hands, and the dog is not dependent on the heavy drag some leads have.
 The price is reasonable, but the quality of the bolt snaps varies widely.
 Good-quality snaps are essential.
-Cotton can be used as long lines and tracking lines.
+You can use cotton as long lines and tracking lines.

 CONS: Leather leashes are great, but their cost is a factor.
-The only downfall to leather leashes is if they are not taken proper care…they can crack if they aren’t reconditioned every so often.
-Also, if they aren’t waterproofed, they can leave brown stuff on your hands (just like leather shoes do when you sweat).
-Another thing to note is that colored leather leashes tend to stain people’s hands.
+The only downfall to a leather leash is if someone does not take proper care of them…they can crack if they aren’t conditioned every so often.
+Also, if they aren’t waterproof, they can leave brown stuff on your hands (just like leather shoes do when you sweat) and, if colored, they tend to stain people’s hands.

 CONS: Nylon is hard on hands.
 Fraying can also be an issue.
 Many times nylon leashes are too thin and flimsy to give a good correction.
 Also, the clips on them are usually too heavy and cumbersome.
-Some hold moisture and tend to rotten over time.
-The double-layer, 1″-wide nylon leashes with huge bull snaps on the end is 100 times stronger than you are, but it still rips out of your raw, red hands when the dog lunges.
+Some hold moisture and tend to rot over time.
+The double-layer, 1″-wide nylon leashes with huge bull snaps on end are 100 times stronger than you are, but it still rips out of your raw, red hands when the dog lunges.

 CONS: Chain leashes make it difficult to give a good correction.
 Most do not have the links welded, which makes one wonder about the quality and durability.
 The chain is NOISY and more likely to catch on stuff.
 And the dog is more aware of it, which you don’t want when training.
 The chain leash can cause rub burn on hands.
 Although chain leashes appear durable, they can snap in a heartbeat with a large dog.
 They can also rust and weaken even further.

-PROS: Retractable leashes, or flexi-leashes, can be used for teaching recalls (only for some people; others do better with a long line) and potty breaks at rest stops where nobody else is around.
-May be used at the start of e-collar training.
-They are also useful for the person who wants to give his/her dog some room to roam in an area not frequented by other dogs but who doesn’t have any kind of fenced-in yard and who doesn’t have 100% off-leash control over the dog but only the on-leash commands.
+PROS: Retractable leashes, or Flexi-leashes, can be used for teaching recalls (only for some people; others do better with a long line) and potty breaks at a rest stop where nobody else is around.
+You may use it at the start of e-collar training.
+They are also useful for the person who wants to give his/her dog some room to roam in an area not frequented by other dogs but who doesn’t have any fenced-in yard and who doesn’t have 100% off-leash control over the dog but only the on-leash commands.

-CONS: It gives the handler zero ability to control or correct the dog beyond being able to lock the length of the lead.
-Retractable leashes can also cause whiplash or collapse the dog’s trachea if the dog gets to the end of the lead and gets stopped and does a little flip in the air.
-Too many moving parts that are bound to eventually fail.
+CONS: It gives the handler zero ability to control or correct the dog beyond locking the length of the lead.
+Retractable leashes can also cause whiplash or collapse of the dog’s trachea if the dog gets to the end of the lead and gets stopped and does a little flip in the air.
+Too many moving parts that are bound to fail eventually.
 The retractable leash encourages the dog to pull against the tension of the retraction.
-The “strings” are small and the handle can pop right out of your hand if the dogs bolts.
+The “strings” are small, and the handle can pop right out of your hand if the dog bolts.